charlesportwoodii/docker-images/README.md

 > *RHEL7 builds are built against RedHat provided developer images.
 The built images is intended solely for the building of packages and for no other purpose.
 The image is _not_ registered or subscribed.
 If you wish to use the RHEL7 image you must subscribe it using your own developer credentials.

+## Example Compose Files

+See the [EXAMPLES.md](EXAMPLES.md) directory for `docker-compose.yml` examples for how to use these images together.

 ## Software Images

 In addition to the `base` and `build` images, the following extra images are provided to showcase the packages that are built on TravisCI.